 But with the new Archbishop of Canterbury just being installed, it sort of like makes you think the church really has gone.

-No, and and they're not going to because that's because they're Satanists.
+No, and they're not going to because that's because they're Satanists.

 You've got to remember that.

-I I I I think I think people who don't understand and or or rather remind themselves daily that the world is run by Satanists who want to do evil and they they want to affront God in every way possible.
+I think people who don't understand and rather remind themselves daily that the world is run by Satanists who want to do evil and they want to affront God in every way possible.

 Here's something I think a lot of you are going to be interested in if you live anywhere near Bradford in the north of England.

-And basically, it is a massive second hand book sale from one of my one of my followers.
+And basically, it is a massive second-hand book sale from one of my followers.

 So there's going to be all sorts of interesting stuff.

-Um they're trying to destroy all all all the the the printed word and replace it with erasable e-books.
+They're trying to destroy all the printed word and replace it with erasable e-books.

-This is your chance to get your hands on the on the real thing.
+This is your chance to get your hands on the real thing.

-Three pounds a book on on Thursday and Friday, two pounds a book on on Saturday and Sunday, one pound a book on Monday, and ten pounds a bag on the Tuesday.
+£3 a book on Thursday and Friday, £2 a book on Saturday and Sunday, £1 a book on Monday, and £10 a bag on the Tuesday.

 So your best selection is going to be right at the beginning, obviously, when books are slightly more expensive.